 If you are staying in one of the hotels on Jumeriah, sail through the canals on a traditional wooden boat from the waterfront to one of the restaurants and boutique shops.

 Being near Jumeriah beach, once you have picked up enough Middle Eastern souvenirs, you can hire a beach buggy to take you to Dubai’s only 6 star hotel – the Burj Al Arab.
 The best time to visit Souk Madinat Jumeriah is at night for a truly magical feel.

 5. Dubai Deira Souk

-Some hotels provide free shuttles to the malls or hop in one of the many taxis instead.
+Some of the hotels provide shuttles to the malls or you can navigate your way around Dubai and shop in style in one of the luxury cars for rent.
 No matter where you shop in Dubai, this opulent Emirate is guaranteed a shopping experience that you won’t forget.

 Subscribe to Girl about the Globe for monthly solo travel inspiration